AlexandreAero/Python-Basics/README.md

 # Python-Basics

-Just some scripts, i'm new to Python.
+Just some scripts, I'm new to Python.